LrWm3/helm-common-tpl/README.md

 Apps are example applications meant to demonstrate various kinds of functionality provided by either infrastructure or common-tpl.
 In a real application, these would really do things.

+Apps also have custom go code associated to make for better examples.

 #### App requirements

 - [ ] Apps must have tests demonstrating their function works